International tax gap series

 You are an author engaged in the business of writing books.
 You had several books published in a foreign country while you were a citizen and resident of that country.
 During 2024, you entered the United States.
 After becoming a U.S. resident, you continued to receive royalties from your foreign publisher.
 You report your income and expenses on the cash basis (you report income on your tax return when received and deduct expenses when paid).
 Your 2024 self-employment income includes the royalties received after you became a U.S. resident, even though the books were published while you were a nonresident.
 This royalty income is subject to self-employment tax in 2024.

-You must take all your self-employment income into account in figuring your net earnings from self-employment, even if all, or a portion of, gross receipts were excluded from income because of the foreign earned income exclusion.
+You must take all your self-employment income into account in figuring your net earnings from self-employment, even if all, or a portion of, gross income was excluded because of the foreign earned income exclusion.

 Example:

 You are in business abroad as a consultant and qualify for the foreign earned income exclusion.
 Your foreign earned income is $95,000, your business deductions total $27,000, and your net profit is $68,000.
-You must pay self-employment tax on all your net profit, including any amount excluded from income.
+You must pay self-employment tax on all your net profit, even if you claimed the foreign earned income exclusion.

 If you are a U.S. citizen, national or resident and you own and operate a business in Puerto Rico, Guam, the Commonwealth of the Northern Mariana Islands, American Samoa, or the U.S. Virgin Islands, you must pay tax on your net earnings from self-employment (if they are $400 or more) from those sources.
 You must pay the self-employment tax whether or not the income is exempt from U.S. income taxes (or whether or not you must otherwise file a U.S. income tax return).
 Attach Schedule SE (Form 1040), Self-Employment Tax to your U.S. income tax return.